 7.7 A Delayed Assessment cancels the assessment that it replaces and the mark, if any, originally awarded.
-The recorded mark shall be the mark received for the Delayed Assessment and not the better of the 2 marks achieved.
+The recorded mark shall be the mark received for the Delayed Assessment and not the better of the two marks achieved.
 The mark for the Delayed Assessment/reassessment will be used to calculate progression and final classification.

 7.8 In the case where a Delayed Assessment/reassessment is approved at a student’s request, but the initial assessment has been attempted and passed, it will be assumed that the delayed attempt is no longer required and that the student will keep the mark unless they request otherwise.
 If a new attempt is requested then 7.7 applies.